eboulanger/seaConnect--dataPrep/README.md

 wc -l outl_pos_pcadpt_dip.txt
 ```
-388 outliers detected for diplodus
+413 outliers detected for diplodus

 ## 04-finalPrep

 Final steps to get neutral and adaptive SNP sets and correct file formats for both species.

 This script subsets the filtered vcf file from 01-SNPfilters by outlier positions detected
-in 02-BayeScan and 03-PCAdapt.
+in 03-PCAdapt.
 It also subsets the same vcf file for the remaining neutral positions and applies a final
 filter for HWE.